Stinrb/hr-attrition-analysis/README.md

 **Department and Job Role**

-- Sales Representatives have the highest attrition rate (39.76%), making up 13.92% of overall attrition, highlighting a potential issue in sales performance pressure or lack of growth in this role.
+- Sales Representatives have the highest attrition rate (39.76%), making up 13.92% of overall attrition.

-- Laboratory Technicians (23.94%) and HR staff (23.08%) also show elevated attrition rates, pointing to potential dissatisfaction in operational or administrative roles.
+- Laboratory Technicians (23.94%) and HR staff (23.08%) also show notably high attrition, highlighting risks in support and technical roles.

 - Sales Executives follow with a moderate attrition rate of 17.48%, but contribute significantly to total attrition (24.05%) due to their volume in the organization.